-Jill Margaret Shulman is the author of College Admissions Cracked: Saving Your Kid (and Yourself) From the Madness and founder of In Other Words, a college essay coaching service.
-She has spent nearly a decade shepherding high school students and their parents through the college admissions process and reading and evaluating applications at elite colleges and taught at The New School, New York University, Gotham Writers Workshop, Touro College, and the City University of New York.
-Jill’s publications have appeared in The New York Times, Family Circle, Full Grown People, Family Fun, Parents, Parents.com, Good Housekeeping, O the Oprah Magazine, among others.
-She lives with her husband (and two children whenever they are home from college) in the higher education mecca of Amherst, Massachusetts.
+Jill Margaret Shulman is the author of College Admissions Cracked: Saving Your Kid (and Yourself) From the Madness and founder of In Other Words, a college essay coaching and application review service.
+She has spent nearly a decade shepherding high school students and their parents through the college admissions process and reading and evaluating applications at elite colleges.
+Jill has also taught writing at The New School and City University of New York and written for The New York Times, Family Circle, Parents, Good Housekeeping, and O, the Oprah Magazine, among others.
+She lives with her husband and two children (whenever they are home from college) in the higher education mecca of Amherst, Massachusetts.

 My life is intertwined with all of the relationships and places that have shaped me, so here we go.
 Let’s start with my first documented moment as a writer, a poem written for Mrs. Headley’s first grade class.
 And we’ll continue with my Beaver Cleaver (only Jewish) family, as I was growing up in Dayton, Ohio.

 My childhood in Dayton seemed typical—angsty, geeky artist on the inside wearing a cheerleading uniform on the outside.
 When I arrived at Williams College, everything flipped.
 I was the angsty, geeky artist on the outside, while my inner cheerleader gave me the chutzpah to hop up on the theater stage.

 My first grown-up job, as a paralegal in Boston, lasted exactly 1.5 years (the dark years).
 Then I moved to New York City, where in my twenties:

 - I earned my MA in creative writing at New York University and taught fiction and poetry there.